Nobody4931/Flowchart-Generator/README.md

 Linked lists.
 A bunch of linked lists.

 #### Did you create all this yourself?
-Haha, of course not.
+Of course not.
 Everyone knows that to become a better programmer, all you have to do is to steal other people's work

 All the parsing of the source code into a syntax tree was done by